-When you’re after a new batch of letterheads, it’s easy to get caught up in choosing a quality paper stock that will complement the feel of your business or creating a stylish design that’s sure to wow recipients.
-What’s often overlooked, or perhaps not known at all, is that you also need to follow certain legal requirements in order to send your letter in the first place.
+When you’re after a new batch of letterheads, it’s easy to get caught up in choosing a quality paper stock that will complement the feel of your business letter or creating a stylish design that’s sure to wow recipients.
+What people don’t always realise is that you also need to follow certain legal requirements in order to send your letter in the first place.

 First thing’s first, don’t panic!
-Though they do vary depending on the type of business you run, these requirements are all fairly straightforward and can easily be condensed into a quick list that you can refer to whilst designing.
+These requirements vary depending on the type of company you run, they’re all fairly straightforward and can easily be condensed into a quick list that you can refer to whilst designing.

 As a sole trader you have to include: